By David A. O’Neill

 While insuring agreements in general liability insurance policies exclude coverage where the insured’s actions leading to bodily injury or property damage are “expected or intended by the insured,” the Separation of Insureds provision in these policies can allow for coverage for one of the insureds even where the other insured’s acts may not be covered.
 The Indiana Court of Appeal issued its opinion in Holiday Hospitality Franchising, Inc. v.
 Amco Insurance Company on October 13, 20011, finding that Holiday Hospitality’s hiring or supervision of an employee who molested a business invitee constituted an occurrence under its general liability insurance policy even where the employee’s action was intentional.

-When a fifteen-year-old hotel guest was molested by a hotel employee and the guest filed suit, the hotel defended against its insurer’s declarative judgment action, seeking a finding of coverage under its comprehensive general liability insurance policy.
+When a fifteen-year-old hotel guest was molested by a hotel employee and the guest filed suit, the hotel defended against its insurer’s declarative judgment action, seeking a finding of coverage under its commercial general liability insurance policy.
 The insurer filed a motion for summary judgment.

 The trial court granted the insurers motion and Holiday Hospitality appealed this judgment.